theayushvyas/MERN-Resources/MongoDB/QuerySelector.md

 `db.<Collection Name>.find(value : {$gt : Greater Than To)`
 Eg: `db.Qualifications.find({Age: {$gt:20}})`

-4.  $gte - Return all Enteries with values Equal and Greater to the entered Value.
+4.  $gte - Return all Enteries which are Greater then and Equal to the entered Value.
 `db.<Collection Name>.find(value : {$gte : Equal and Greater To)`
 Eg: `db.Qualifications.find({Age: {$gte : 21}})`